issaceee/isaac-vault/Readings/Texts/Paper 3/Middle March/Eliot and Russell, “Middlemarch.”.md

 - "Riding was an indulgence which she allowed herself in spite of conscientious qualms; she felt that she enjoyed it in a pagan sensuous way, and always looked forward to renouncing it."

 - “but an amiable handsome baronet, who said ‘Exactly’ to her remarks even when she expressed uncertainty,–how could he affect her as a lover?
 The really delightful marriage must be that where your husband was a sort of father, and could teach you even Hebrew, if you wished it.”

+- “she repeated to herself that Dorothea was inconsistent: either she should have taken her full share of the jewels, or, after what she had said, she should have renounced them altogether.”

+### ch.
+2